Last Updated on November 27, 2020

 A temporary licence may be issued to an agent to act as a private investigator for a period not to exceed 4 months in a 12 month period and the issue of the temporary licence shall not be subject to proof of successful completion of a Newfoundland security guard training course or examination

 Individual licences are portable, meaning the licence remains with the individual when they change jobs and enables the individual licensee to work for more than one company if they choose to do so.
 Individual licensees, not their employers, are responsible for applying for, renewing and maintaining their licences.

 - A Canadian citizen or legally entitled to work in Canada

-- Successful completion of training requirements (see Training below for more information) for the class(es) of licence being sought
+- Successful completion of the Newfoundland security guard training requirements (see Training below for more information) for the class(es) of licence being sought

 - Submit along with the application a criminal record screening certificate or a letter of conduct.
 If the applicant has a criminal conviction the application must be accompanied by a previous convictions/findings of guilt report.
 Applicants who are licenced in another province can submit a copy of their resident province licence in lieu of a screening certificate or letter of conduct.
 A person shall not hold a licence as an agent where the person has been found guilty or convicted of an offence under the Criminal Code that the Administrator considers relevant to his or her fitness to act as an agent and a Pardon has not been granted in respect of the discharge or conviction.

 - An applicant for a security guard agent licence shall provide proof of successful completion of an approved Newfoundland security guard training course.
 An applicant who has not completed the Newfoundland security guard training course may be granted a licence which is subject to enrolment in an approved training course within four months of licensing and successful completion of the Newfoundland security guard training within twelve months of licensing